torocatala/alaya-fullstack-challenge/README.md

 Good luck :)

-_Notes: For evaluation, we will mainly focus on the code structure and readability, the separation of responsibilities in the methods/components, and the visual consistency._
+_Notes: For evaluation, we will mainly focus on the code structure and readability, the separation of concerns in the methods/components, and the visual consistency._